-Also, it can be observed from the plot that when a factor is significant for one size portfolio, it is not necessary that it is also significant for the other size portfolios.
-That is to say, different size portfolios may have movements contributed to different factors in the same period of time.
+Also, it can be observed from the plot that when a factor is significant for a portfolio in one size bucket, it is not necessary that the factor is significant for portfolios in other size buckets.
+We will observer That is to say, size factor does not contribute homogeneously to the significance of other factors.

-RMW, which measures the risk rewards on firm’s profitability, are more significant during the 2008 financial crisis for the low size companies, which means that during that time, the robustness of a small company’s profitability is an important factor for the company’s stock performance.
+RMW, which measures the risk rewards on firm’s profitability, are more significant during the 2008 financial crisis for the low-sized stocks.
+One possible explanation, if the observation we have is not due to randomness, is that during crisis time, the robustness of financial conditions for smaller companies weighs more than the factor usually is in normal market conditions.

 Correlation between factors

-Although the five factors are not always significant, it is very likely that the insignificant factor was well represented by other significant factors, considering the high correlations among the five factors by nature.
-Thus, we then looked at the correlation among the five factors by firstly doing OLS regression of each factor on the rest four through the whole time horizon.
-And in order to further explore whether the correlation patterns are different under different scenarios, we then did similar regressions but segment the history by months when S&P 500 or the target size portfolio had positive monthly returns and negative monthly returns, and by bull and bear markets.
-Finally, we also examine the Pearson correlation between factors on a rolling window basis.
+Although not all the five factors are significant across time, it is very likely that the insignificant factor was well represented by other significant factors, considering the high correlations among the five factors by nature.
+Thus, we then looked at the linear relationships among the five factors by firstly doing OLS regression for each factor on the rest four through the whole time horizon.
+And in order to further explore the dynamics of the correlation pattern, we then did similar experiments by splitting the history into positive/negative months and by bull and bear markets we defined manually in the previous section.
+Finally, we examine the Pearson correlation between factors on a rolling window basis.

 Regression on the whole time horizon

-As shown in Figure n below, with both monthly data and daily data, the five factors present tight correlations.
-With monthly data, all factors except for HML bring in statistically significant extra returns (reflected by the constant term) beyond the parts that can be explained by the other four factors.
+As shown in Figure n below, with both monthly returns and daily returns, the five factors present tight dependencies.
+With monthly data, all factors except for HML bring in statistically significant excess returns (reflected by the constant term) beyond the part of risk premium that can be explained by the other four factors.
 Take the market excess return as an example, except the portion that explained by SMB, RMW and CMA, it still contains 0.79% of monthly return that are unexplained to other factors.
-HML is the only factor that does not have a statistically significant constant term, which are consistent with the conclusion that HML is redundant by a lot of research papers.
+HML is the only factor that does not have a statistically significant constant term, which echoes many researches which claim HML factor is redundant.